Reasonable Adjustments

 • Cost of the adjustment

-• Resources available to the employer to fund this adjustment
+• Resources available to fund the adjustment

-• Practicality of implementing any adjustments
+• Practicality of implementing the adjustment

-If assistance is needed to source an item, please consult your department's DSE facilitator or HSLO/DHSO
+If assistance is needed to source an item, please consult your department's DSE facilitator or HSLO/DHSO.

 Arrow symbol